michaelpatrickpurcell/prophecy/README.md

 ## Objects and Aspects
 An _Object_ is a person, place, or thing that appears in the Story.
-An _Aspect_ is a word or short phrase that describes something noteworthy about an Object.
+An _Aspect_ is a word or short phrase that describes something noteworthy about a [Character](#create-the-characters) or an Object.
 Each aspect is _Attached_ to a single Object.

 ### Matching Aspects